HomeProductivityEmail Apps for Android

 8. Edison Mail

 Edison won us over with little touches that add up.
 It flags price drops, bills, and shipping updates from inside your mail, and one tap unsubscribe clears junk senders fast.
 The unified inbox is quick and the assistant surfaces what needs a reply.
-Free to use, with a Pro tier for read receipts and deeper categorization if you want more control.
+It is mobile only now, and recent updates added Square payment prompts on money related mail that you cannot turn off, which some readers find pushy.
+Free to use, with a Pro tier for read receipts and deeper categorization.

 9. Tuta Mail